Energy Production and Transmission Support Services

 For facility expansions and renovations, we provide geotechnical site investigation and construction materials testing.
 Additional services include forensic evaluation of structures, tank inspections, and resistivity testing.

-Electric Power Generation Facilities
+Electric Power Generation Plants

 We offer geotechnical subsurface investigations, testing, and analysis for foundation design; ground penetrating radar (GPR) to identify locations of buried utilities; construction materials testing for QA/QC control during construction; observations and testing of welds and bolted connections; as well as forensic concrete testing on existing facilities.